This NYC Walk-Up Has an Incredibly Cute DIY Murphy Bed

 Inspiration: For us, design is a combination of pieces we love and problems we’re trying to solve.

-Biggest Challenge: Hanging Chair: We've run into a lot of setbacks with our DIY projects, but the toughest nut to crack was how to hang our hanging chair.
-We have a tin ceiling, so we couldn't use a stud finder to locate a beam to drill into.
-We tried to suspend it from existing ceiling hooks (leftover from hanging lamp days, I'm guessing), which warped the ceiling, drill a bunch of test holes, which resulted in…a bunch of test holes, and even bring a contractor in to brainstorm ideas.
-It was the running joke when people would come over and we'd have to warm them: "Hi.
-Welcome.
-Don't sit in the chair!!"
-After a few months, we nearly gave up until we thought to put a wire hanger up one of the test holes and just poke around until we hit something.
-Bingo.
+Biggest Challenge: Hanging Chair: We’ve run into a lot of setbacks with our DIY projects, but the toughest nut to crack was how to hang our hanging chair.
+We have a tin ceiling, so we couldn’t use a stud finder to locate a beam to drill into.
+We tried to suspend it from existing ceiling hooks, which warped the ceiling, drill a bunch of test holes, which resulted in…a bunch of test holes, and even bring a contractor in to brainstorm ideas.
+We nearly gave up until we thought to put a wire up one of the test holes and poke around until we found a beam.
+Success!

-What Friends Say: Friends from home: (Kansas and British Columbia): "Wow, it's so small."
+What Friends Say: Friends from out of town: “Wow, it’s so small.”

 Friends from NYC: “Wow, it’s so big.”

-Friends we like the best: "So, um, when are you coming over to decorate my place?"
+Friends we like a lot: “When are you coming over to decorate my place?”

 Proudest DIY: Our DIY Murphy Bed!
-When Justus moved in, we weren't sure what to do with our second mattress and second bedroom (gasp!).
-Since we get a lot of house guests, we wanted a comfortable setup for hosting but didn't want a bed to dominate the space.
-Murphy beds cost a bundle, so we opted for a DIY Murphy Bed Kit where they send you the hardware and you get the lumber and get to work.
-I fell in love with bone-inlay furniture while traveling through India, so I also got a stencil kit to make a mock-Indian armoire facade.
+We wanted a comfortable setup for hosting guests in our second bedroom, but didn’t want a bed to take up most of the space.
+That’s where the idea for a Murphy Bed came in.
+Murphy Beds can be expensive, so we opted for a DIY Murphy Bed Kit where they send you the hardware and you get the lumber and put it together.
+We also got a stencil kit to paint an armoire facade on the front.
 Despite our apartment being a construction zone for two weeks and me dedicating three hours every night for three weeks to hand paint the stencils, the Murphy bed is now the jewel of our apartment.
 Not only is it functional and comfortable, it is the most beautiful and beloved piece in our home.

 Biggest Indulgence: Our table.
-Neither Justus or I owned a dining room table.
-After a decade of IKEA holdovers, we decided to splurge on a piece we would actually want to keep.
-I'd seen Modern Cre8tive's gorgeous benching system on Instagram, so I reached out to see if they'd build us a table and bench.
-Robert William, an ex-New Yorker who moved his shop back home to Cleveland, was a dream to work with.
-He sourced a double-live edge sycamore slab for our table and designed a bench to match.
-This is the most expensive piece in our apartment and we're crazy about it (so much so we bought renter's insurance the day it arrived).
-Thank you, Rob!
+Neither Justus or I owned a dining room table, so when we moved in together we decided to splurge on a new piece.
+I’d come across Modern Cre8tive‘s gorgeous furniture online, so I reached out to see if they’d build us a table and bench.
+They sourced a double-live edge sycamore slab for our table and designed a bench to match.
+We absolutely love it!

-Insightful: From Carla's Mom: "You don't need to do it all at once."
+Best Advice: From Carla’s Mom: “You don’t need to do it all at once.”
 Instead of designing in a rush, take time to know what you need and only get pieces you love.
-Over time we've collected treasures from travels, come up with creative solutions to small-space problems, got items secondhand from Housing Works or Craigslist, manicured an urban jungle, and learned a lot about each other by undertaking DIY projects.
-If you can bear the site of a work in progress, we promise it's worth the wait.
+Over time we’ve collected treasures from travels, come up with creative solutions to small-space problems, got items secondhand, and learned a lot about each other by undertaking DIY projects.
+For us, taking our time has been worth the wait.